ynput/ayon-documentation/website/docs/addon_blender_admin.md

 ### How to install

 :::info Permissions
-This step requires Admin persmission.
+This step requires Admin permission.
 :::

 <Tabs